MicrosoftDocs/win32/desktop-src/DirectShow/cbasepropertypage-m-titleid.md

 ---
-Description: The m\_pPageSite member variable specifies a resource identifier for a string that contains the dialog title.
+description: The m\_pPageSite member variable specifies a resource identifier for a string that contains the dialog title.
 This variable is initialized in the constructor method. ms.assetid: 34eb04ac-cde6-45bb-a339-e4d38e3d5940
 title: CBasePropertyPage::m_TitleId member (Cprop.h)
 ms.topic: reference